-We travel to your home (Manhattan, Brooklyn, Queens, Staten Island, & Long Island (Nassau and Suffolk).
-We also provide telepractice or internet online speech therapy (rates below).Please note that for insurance purposes, there’s a modifier CPT code, 95, for telepractice support.
+We travel to your home New York City (Manhattan, Brooklyn, Queens, Staten Island), Long Island (Nassau and Suffolk), and sections of New Jersey close to Manhattan.
+We also provide telepractice or internet online speech therapy.
+Our telepractice rates are $140-$

 Read more about our professional speech and language assessment services.
 We are professionals who provide a wide range of evaluations custom tailored to your needs.
 We are here to answer your questions and to help you better understand your child’s development.
 If you are concerned, we recommend that you contact us.